skip to Main Content

 • You cannot work and earn an income because you are hospitalized, in a rehabilitation facility, or you are criminally detained

-If you are the payor, you could also be eligible to modify a child support arrangement if your income significantly changed.
+If you are the payor, you could also be eligible to modify a child support arrangement if your income significantly changes.
 For example, if your income shrank by at least 25 percent, you might be able to get your child support payments decreased.
 If you are the payee and you unexpectedly need the payor to contribute more because, for instance, your child became disabled, you could petition to increase the support amount.

 As time goes on, your child’s needs will also change.
 For example, if they start participating in work-related child care, the support amount might need to be increased to help cover those costs.
 Also, new expenses for private school or a therapist might constitute a material change in circumstances.